SuanBlockchain/trazability/lambda/README.md

 # Lambda

-> This lambda is triggered every time a new record is created in KoboToolbox and then based on the id of the record the api is called to fetch all the data specific to that record.
-It format and places the data and files in S3 bucket in json format.
+> This Lambda function is triggered every time a new record is created in KoboToolbox.
+Based on the ID of the record, the API is called to fetch all the data specific to that record.
+It formats and places the data and files in an S3 bucket in JSON format.

 ***

-The lambda is deployed every time a new commit to github is done using the workflow feature [lambda-deploy.yml](../.github/workflows/lambda-deploy.yml)
+The Lambda function is deployed every time a new commit is made to GitHub using the workflow feature [lambda-deploy.yml](../.github/workflows/lambda-deploy.yml).

-## Testing the lambda locally
+## Testing the Lambda function locally

-If local tests are needed you need to configure the following:
+If local tests are needed, you need to configure the following:

 ### Installing the AWS CLI